Defending Clients with Intellectual Disabilities in Missouri Criminal Cases

 Having a seasoned attorney by your side becomes paramount in such situations.
 Our experienced attorneys can level the playing field, offering individuals with intellectual disabilities a fair chance in legal proceedings.

-At the Missouri DWI & Criminal Law Center, we stand apart from other law firms due to our founder’s faculty position and our attorneys’ rigorous training at the esteemed Gerry Spence Trial Lawyers College – a premier program for trial lawyer education in the USA.
+At the Benjamin Law Firm, LLC, we stand apart from other law firms due to our founder’s faculty position and our attorneys’ rigorous training at the esteemed Gerry Spence Trial Lawyers College – a premier program for trial lawyer education in the USA.
 Our team’s training equips us to offer unparalleled support to clients facing complex legal challenges.

 Please contact us for assistance if you or a loved one have intellectual disabilities and are involved with the criminal justice system.
 We offer legal advice and representation to ensure that clients with intellectual disabilities receive the fair and just treatment they deserve.
 Contact us today for a free consultation and to learn more about how we can help you.